What Is a CISO? Chief Information Security Officer Role, Skills & Career Path

 What Does a CISO Do Day-to-Day?

-The CISO’s Role in Vendor Security and Third-Party Risk
+What Is the CISO’s Role in Vendor Security and Third-Party Risk?

 One of the most significant and often underappreciated dimensions of the CISO role is third-party risk management.
 Every organization that uses external software, cloud services, or professional services introduces security risk through those relationships.
 Managing that risk — assessing vendors before onboarding, monitoring them during the relationship, and offboarding them securely — is a core CISO responsibility.